 A report said that fecal matter was discovered on every McDonald’s self-service touchscreen swabbed during an investigation in the United Kingdom.

 Samples were taken at six McDonald’s locations in London and two in Birmingham.
 The samples all revealed a contamination of coliforms, which are found in human fecal matter.
-According to the report, it’s potentially “enough to put people in the hospital.”

 “For instance Enterococcus faecalis is part of the flora of gastrointestinal tracts of healthy humans and other mammals.
 It is notorious in hospitals for causing hospital-acquired infections,” he stated.